 Can A Hot Water Heater Freeze?

-Hot water heaters (including a tankless water heater) have built-in ‘freeze protection’ so they are unlikely to freeze as long as you have electricity.
+Tankless water heaters have built-in ‘freeze protection’ so they are unlikely to freeze as long as you have electricity.
 Freezing can happen after extended periods of power outage mixed with freezing temperatures.

 How Does Cold Weather Affect a Water Heater?